 In the Wild

-- European species of hedgehogs hibernate in the wild when the temperature becomes too cold.
+- European hedgehog species hibernate in the wild when the temperature becomes too cold.
 They spend the warmer months building fat reserves to sustain them through their periods of inactivity.

-- In the wild, African species of hedgehogs may go into a dormant period of inactivity called estivation (also referred to as aestivation; see below for a definition) when the weather is too hot and dry in the summer.
+- In the wild, African hedgehog species may go into a dormant period of inactivity called estivation (also spelled aestivation; see below for a definition) when the weather is too hot and dry in the summer.